bleggett/bleggett/README.md

 - Despite having no soldering or electronics experience, I replaced all the capacitors in the guts of an old CRT television without electrocuting myself, and it worked.
 I now use this television to play 90's-era video game consoles.
-Because I have done this, I will die a proud man.
+Because I have done this, and *not* died, I will die a proud man.

 ### What I think is important